chaostoolkit/chaostoolkit-documentation/sources/drivers/prometheus.md

 [api]: https://prometheus.io/docs/querying/api/

-The result is not further process and should be found in the generated report of the experiment run.
+The result is not further processed and should be found in the generated report of the experiment run.

 ## Contribute